ashiklom/NP_Trait_Analysis/manuscript-md/01_introduction.md

 Plant functional traits can be used to link directly measurable features of individuals to their fitness within an ecosystem and, by extension, ecosystem performance as a whole [@violle_let_2007].
 Recent syntheses of global trait databases have revealed that although the functional diversity among plant species is immense, this diversity is constrained by allometries and trade-offs between plant strategies [@wright_worldwide_2004; @kattge_try_2011; @kleyer_why_2015; @diaz_global_2016].
-One strategic axis currently receiving attention is the ‘leaf economic spectrum’, which defines a trade-off between plant investment in productive but short-lived leaves versus less productive but sturdy and long-lived leaves [@wright_worldwide_2004; @shipley_fundamental_2006; @reich_world-wide_2014; @diaz_global_2016]
+One axis of trait covariation currently receiving attention is the ‘leaf economic spectrum’, which defines a trade-off between plant investment in productive but short-lived leaves versus less productive but sturdy and long-lived leaves [@wright_worldwide_2004; @shipley_fundamental_2006; @reich_world-wide_2014; @diaz_global_2016]
 Leaf economic traits are well-correlated with plant ecophysiology [@shipley_functional_2005; @niinemets_within-canopy_2016; @wu_convergence_2016] community composition [@burns_patterns_2004; @cavender-bares_multiple_2004],